Sparse multidimensional structures written in Rust

 and more formats could be added.
 All of these TODO's might be added at some point in the future with enough free time and willingness.

-Last but not the least, I think that I invented a new sparse structured that is space-efficient and enables a fine-grained control over sparsity.
+Last but not the least, I think that I invented a new sparse structure that is space-efficient and enables a fine-grained control over sparsity.
 More on this in a later post.